nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![EditContact](images/EditContact.png)<br>
 *Fig 14.
 Sequence diagram of the implementation of the `Edit a contact's timetable` feature*

-The figure above shows the sequence diagram of editing the schedule (timetable) of a selected contact at a given time slot.
+Fig 14. shows the sequence diagram of editing the schedule (timetable) of a selected contact at a given time slot.
 It consists of 3 classes:```LogicManager``` ```Commandhandler``` ```Contact```.

 Given below is an example usage and how the ```EditContact``` command behaves.